Volunteering vs Assigning

 Mea culpa

-On many occasions I’ve found myself guilty of assigning actions to people without enough consideration, discussion or listening.
-I thought I was doing everyone a favour by avoiding the awkward silence of people not knowing if they should jump in and take something on or if someone else might be better poised to do this work.
+On many occasions I’ve found myself guilty of assuming the role of “commander” and assigning actions to people without full consideration, discussion or understanding.
+I thought I was doing the team a favour by avoiding the awkward silence of people not knowing when they should jump in and take something on or if someone else might be better poised to do this work.
 Or, worse, the terror of realising that nobody wanted to do something because it was unpleasant, poorly-defined, or impossible.
 Sometimes people were simply waiting for me as the “project manager” to actively step in and delegate.
 We’d congratulate ourselves by saying things like “Great, every action has an owner, we all know who’s doing what and we’re done with the meeting – go team!”
 What a heinous and naïve act of well-meaning disservice this was!
 If you’ve been with me on one of these teams, I’m sorry.

 Accountability and joy